Undergraduate Education Planning

 General Education

-While your major provides an in-depth study of your discipline, GE is designed to acquaint you with a variety of academic disciplines and to provide a broad understanding of the scientific, cultural, social, intellectual, and artistic heritage of the world.
-GE helps you discover the connections among various fields of knowledge and prepares you for success as a lifelong learner and civically engaged individual in democratic societies.
+While your major provides an in-depth study of your discipline, General Education (GE) is designed to acquaint you with a variety of academic disciplines and to provide a broad understanding of contemporary experience in light of the scientific, cultural, social, intellectual, and artistic heritage of the world.
+GE helps you discover the connections among various fields of knowledge and prepares you for success as a lifelong learner and civically engaged member of a democratic society.

 Your major is likely to overlap with GE requirements.
-In fact, one or more specific GE courses are required or are elective credits for almost all of the majors offered by the University.
-As you plan your program consider those GE courses that are required for majors of interest.
+One or more specific GE courses are required or are elective credits for almost all of the majors offered.
+As you plan your program, consider those GE courses that are required for majors of interest.

 Chico State's GE program also includes the opportunity for you to pursue Honors in General Education.
 Honors students satisfy nearly half of their (GE) requirements by taking distinctive Honors courses that provide interdisciplinary approaches to big questions.